10 great reasons to use polls for feedback

 Rapidly create and administrate online surveys.
 Using a good survey tool, you can design a survey in minutes.
 Also, since the results are real-time, you can view reports in a variety of formats as soon as responses start coming in.

-The time required to fill out an online survey is also less.
+Something to consider: The time required to fill out an online survey is also less.
 Therefore it is quicker from a participant’s perspective too – always a bonus!

 Feedback is potentially more truthful, and consequently more valuable, if it is given anonymously.
 Assured confidentiality can dramatically impact response rates.
 Additionally, participants will be encouraged to feel more comfortable when sharing their honest opinions, and will tend to be more expansive with longer, more detailed responses to questions.